Osimosi/openai-whisper-optimized/README.md

-Here’s a concise, GitHub-friendly `README.md` for your Whisper fine-tuning project, focusing primarily on the fine-tuning work while still mentioning quantization and the optimization goals:

----

 # WhisperMini: Fine-Tuning Whisper for Urdu ASR

 **WhisperMini** is a fine-tuned and optimized version of OpenAI’s Whisper ASR model, designed to improve Urdu speech transcription, especially in resource-constrained environments like call centers and mobile devices.